-While homeowners are not required by the Road Home to clear their properties prior to a sale to the program, they are encouraged to contact their local government to obtain clearance assistance from the Army Corp of Engineers.
-Similarly, homeowners whose homes were flood damaged and who carried flood insurance are urged to contact their insurance agent to obtain information about eligibility for clearance through the Increased Cost of Compliance (ICC) benefits available under their insurance policy.
+While homeowners are not required by the Road Home to clear their properties prior to a sale to the program, they may contact their local government to obtain clearance assistance from the Army Corp of Engineers.
+Similarly, homeowners whose homes were flood damaged and who carried flood insurance are urged to contact their insurance agent to obtain information about eligibility for clearance and/or elevation through the Increased Cost of Compliance (ICC) benefits available under their insurance policy.